 She underwent an extensive dry dock in 2013 where she received the cruise line's only AquaDunk slide, a three-story slide that drops you from a platform through a 212-foot tube!
 Later in 2018, Rapunzel's Royal Table was added as another rotational dining venue.

-Once onboard, you will also find the Wide World of Sports Deck, Goofy's family pool, and AquaLab and Nephews' Splash Zone water play areas.
-For adults, there's After Hours in Fathoms, Cove Café, the Quiet Cove Pool, and O'Gills Pub, among other adults-only venues.
+Once onboard, you will also find the Wide World of Sports Deck, Goofy's family pool, and the AquaLab and Nephews' Splash Zone water play areas.
+Adults will enjoy After Hours in Fathoms, Cove Café, the Quiet Cove Pool, and O'Gills Pub.